chapel-lang/chapel/doc/release/technotes/README.llvm.rst

 LLVM support
 ============

-The Chapel compiler includes a code generator for LLVM and also two LLVM optimizations.
-These features are experimental.
-However, some benchmark programs run faster with LLVM communication optimizations.
-In addition, extern block support uses the clang parser, and so it is necessary to build a Chapel compiler with LLVM support in order to use that feature.
-See README.extern for more information on extern blocks, and the discussion below in this file for more information about the LLVM communication optimizations.
+The Chapel compiler can be built with LLVM support in able to enable the following features:

+ 1) extern block support (see README.extern).
+This feature uses the clang parser.
+Note that it is *not* necessary to use the LLVM code generator in order to use extern block support.

+ 2) Experimental LLVM code generator.
+The ``--llvm`` flag activates the LLVM code generator.
+Note that by default, a Chapel compiler built with LLVM support still uses the C backend.

+ 3) Experimental LLVM communication optimizations.
+You can activate these communication optimizations with ``--llvm --llvm-wide-opt``.
+Some benchmark programs run faster with these LLVM communication optimizations.

 -------------------------
 Building the LLVM support